JohnBatmanMySlinky/PBRJ/README.md

     - `sample` and `tr` are the issue. steps are too small.
         - measure how many steps are taken in pbrtv4 or julia on on other cloud to benchmark how many steps are too many steps
         - validate max density!
+    - just cause I am using `DefaultReadAccessorAllocated` doesn't mean I should be.
+    - what is this `SampleFromVoxels.h` ???
 - Set up CI and unit tests
     - https://www.youtube.com/watch?v=Vi4Ntd_Vf4A&t=353s
 - Testing